Purushottam-Basarakodu/TypeScript-Learning/README.md

 # TypeScript-Learning

-**Basics of TypeScript** :
+**what is TypeScript ?** :
-TypeScript is a superset of JavaScript developed by Microsoft that adds static typing and other advanced features to JavaScript.
-It compiles down to plain JavaScript, so it runs anywhere JavaScript runs (browsers, Node.js).
+TypeScript is a typed superset of JavaScript developed by Microsoft that adds static types, modern language features, and powerful tooling.
+It compiles (transpiles) to plain JavaScript, so it runs anywhere JavaScript does (browsers, Node.js).